BES Policy Fellowship

-With funding of up to £20,000, The BES Policy Fellowship will offer a mid-career ecologist (at least five years post-PhD) the chance to spend up to six months on a placement embedded within a government department or agency, applying their scientific expertise to a practical policy challenge.
-The 2018 Fellowship will be hosted by Defra’s Environment Analysis Unit.
+With funding of up to £20,000, The BES Policy Fellowship will offer a mid-career ecologist (at least five years post-PhD) the chance to spend up to six months on a placement embedded within Defra or one of its agencies.

 The Fellowship will provide a prestigious opportunity for BES members to gain first-hand experience of working within government, improving their policy knowledge and awareness, developing their science communication skills, and building their professional networks at an exciting and crucial time for environmental policy.
 The Fellowship will also help to foster wider links between the ecological and policy communities, and support policy development informed by outstanding science.

 A maximum of £20,000 is available from the BES to support the Fellowship.
 Applicants are asked to specify and justify the amount of funding requested and how it would be spent.

 - Salary costs for the applicant, including national insurance and superannuation, but not estates or indirect costs.

 Facilities, including laptop and office space (hot desking) will be provided by Defra.

 Applying for the role